Special Situations FAQ

 - Are you currently serving on active duty in the U.S. armed forces for purposes other than training?

 - Are you a veteran of the U.S. armed forces?

 Many students feel they are independent for various reasons.
-How you answer the questions in the dependency section of the FAFSA determines your dependency status according to federal law.
-If you indicate you fit one of the criteria in that section, it is likely that the Office of Financial Aid will request documentation confirming the situation, in order to comply with Federal regulation.
+How you answer the questions in the dependency section of the FAFSA determines your dependency status according to federal regulations.
+If you indicate you fit one of the criteria in that section, it is likely that the Financial Aid office will request documentation confirming the situation, in order to comply with the Federal regulation.